Estimated reading time: 5 minutes

 from langchain.chains import RetrievalQA

-# Load environment variables (replace with your actual API key or use a .env file)
+# Load environment variables (replace with your actual key or use a .env file)

 os.environ["OPENAI_API_KEY"] = "YOUR_OPENAI_API_KEY" # Replace with your actual API key